 Parents are an essential part of our program.
 We rely on parents for support in a number of areas.
-We welcome parents to take advantage of the opportunity to help plan and shape our Consortium Programs by participating in the classroom, on committees, Policy Council, Family Summit, Parent Trainings, and Parent Site meetings.
+We welcome parents to take advantage of the opportunity to help plan and shape our Consortium Programs by participating in the classroom, on committees, Policy Council, Parent Trainings, and Parent Site meetings.

-Parents will receive training about the leadership and community service opportunities through Policy Council and site meetings, as well as in healthy relationships (i.e., marital and parent/child relationships) through the Family Summit, Love and Logic series, Fatherhood trainings., and Financial literacy
+Parents will receive training about the leadership and community service opportunities through Policy Council and site meetings, as well as in healthy relationships (i.e., marital and parent/child relationships), the Love and Logic , Fatherhood trainings, Nutrition Workshop, Substance Abuse Prevention (Tobacco), Kindergarten Transition., and Financial literacy